-My Favorite Pizza Crust
+My Favorite Homemade Pizza Dough

-1 1/4 cups warm water
+- 1 1/4 cups warm water

-2 teaspoons instant yeast
+- 2 teaspoons instant yeast

-2 tablespoons granulated sugar
+- 2 tablespoons granulated sugar

-1 tablespoon honey
+- 1 tablespoon honey

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-2 teaspoons salt
+- 2 teaspoons salt

-1 cup all-purpose flour
+- 1 cup all-purpose flour

-2 cups white wheat flour (if you're doing regular wheat flour, do 1 1/2 cups instead and increase the all-purpose flour to 1 1/2 cups).
+- 2 cups white wheat flour if you're doing regular wheat flour, do 1 1/2 cups instead and increase the all-purpose flour to 1 1/2 cups.

 In a stand mixer, add all ingredients and let mix for 5 minutes (or 10 minutes if you're doing it by hand).
 Resist the urge to add more flour.
 (If you want to use active dry yeast instead of instant yeast, mix the warm water and sugar together, then sprinkle the yeast on top and let it sit for 10 minutes before adding the remaining ingredients).